 For more information about the theory of time series clustering, see the following:

 - Pablo Montero, José A. Vilar (2014).
 TSclust: An R Package for Time Series Clustering.
 Journal of Statistical Software.
 62(1), 1-43.
 URL https://www.jstatsoft.org/v62/i01/.

 For more information about functional data analysis, see the following:

 - Ramsay, J. O., Silverman, B.W.
 (2006).
 Functional Data Analysis.
 DOI: 10.1007/b98888

 For more information about k-medoids, see the following:

-For more information about cosine similarity, see the following:
+For more information about k-means, see the following:

 - Lloyd, Stuart (1982).
 Least squares quantization in PCM.
 IEEE transactions on information theory 28.2: 129-137.

 - Arthur, David, and Sergei Vassilvitskii (2006). k-means++: The advantages of careful seeding.
 Stanford.